marczaku/212-cpp-game-programming/README.md

 - What kind of Game doesn't really matter.
 - Use SDL Framework to make it.

+Recommendation: Make a Cookie Clicker
+- you click on a button
+- you get a cookie
+- for n cookies you can buy a cookie producer
+- the cookie producer produces cookies in regular intervals

+Command Patterns you can use:
+- command for what happens when you click
+- command for when cookies are produced
+- prototype pattern for instantiating more cookied producers
+- observer pattern to update the ui
+- probably many more

 ## Passing Criteria
 - Commit regularly